 Seemingly intractable contrasts like those last week led Judge Thomas G. Moukawsher to tell the state that it had 180 days in which to rethink almost its entire system of education.
 Ruling in a case known as Connecticut Coalition for Justice in Education Funding v.
 Rell, Judge Moukawsher of State Superior Court in Hartford said the state was allowing children in poor districts to languish, while their wealthier neighbors soared.

 Across the country, school funding cases have often resulted in more money being funneled into poorer districts to help offset the effects of poverty on their students.
 That may well be the end result in Connecticut.

-The tenth anniversary of the passing of Gerald Boyd, former manager editor of the New York Times, and the recent sudden death of George E. Curry, celebrated journalist and former editor of Emerge and New York bureau chief for the Chicago Tribune, stirred deep and abiding memories of days past in St. Louis.
+The tenth anniversary of the passing of Gerald Boyd, former manager editor of the New York Times, stirred deep and abiding memories of days.

 His passion for the profession and relentless commitment to excellence will long serve as guideposts for aspiring and seasoned journalists alike---Frando Webb